xpherism/delphi-slogging/README.md

 logger.LogInformation('Backend stopped', []);
 ```

-All logging is handled synchronously, and any implementation of loggers should be fast enough to not be a performance bottle neck.
-Any logger write to possible slow IO, should use a queue to buffer messages, and handle those async. fx.
-See TFileLogger for example.
+All logging is handled synchronously, and any ILoggerImplementor implementation must handle any async queing or buffering manuelly, see TFileLogger for an example.

 Note that the `FileNameFormatter` callback use used for each log entry and will impact performance (ie. don't database or any other heave calculation or lookups).
 The same is true for dynamic properties